haoundz/wpDirAuth/readme.txt

 settings through the dedicated plugin configuration tool found under the `Directory Auth.` menu found in the WordPress `Options` admin section.

+Directory Authenticated users can now be pre-added to your wordpress system and granted roles by going to the `Add Dir Auth User` menu found in the Wordpress `Users` admin section.
+Contextual help for this section is available for this section within Wordpress' built-in help menu.

 See the inline help found in the tool for more information on the settings.

 There is a secondary activation toggle, so you can install and activate the